PART ONE: DESCRIPTION OF THE WRAP PROCESS AND DOCUMENTS

 What about casualty insurance on the property?

-There is also an issue relating to insurable interest.
+There is also an issue relating to the concept of “insurable interest.”
 What happens if there is a loss?
-Collecting on the seller’s insurance policy can be problematic after a wrap since title to the property has changed hands.
-Even if the seller agrees to make a claim on behalf of the buyer, the insurer may refuse to pay it, asserting that the seller no longer owns the property.
+Collecting on the seller’s insurance policy can be problematic since title to the property changed hands at closing of the wrap.
+The owner of record is now the wrap buyer-borrower, but the old policy names the seller-lender as loss-payee.
+Even if the seller agrees to make a claim on behalf of the buyer, the insurer may refuse to pay it, asserting that the seller no longer owns the property and thus no longer has an insurable interest.
 Worse, this could potentially be construed as insurance fraud.